Two-Scalar Bose-Einstein Condensates: From Stars to Galaxies: Introduction

-To summarize, we highlight the following points in this work: \begin{itemize} \item At the galactic scale, we show that the presence of a second scalar renders the theory capable of accommodating the mass profile indicated by observational data, which cannot be fitted by a system resulting from single scalar BEC \cite{Deng:2018jjz}. \item At the stellar scale, we show that a repulsive interaction between two scalars, $\lambda \phi_1^2 \phi_2^2$, can stabilize the system up to high density, which was only known to exist in a single scalar system with repulsive self-interactions \cite{Colpi:1986ye,PhysRevD.38.2376,Croon:2018ybs,Guo:2019sns}.
+To summarize, we highlight the following points in this work: \begin{itemize} \item At the galactic scale, we show that the presence of a second scalar renders the theory capable of accommodating the mass profile indicated by observational data {\hl while maintaining its radial stability,} which cannot be done in a system of a single scalar \cite{Deng:2018jjz}. \item At the stellar scale, we show that a repulsive interaction between two scalars, $\lambda \phi_1^2 \phi_2^2$, can stabilize the system up to high density, which was only known to exist in a single scalar system with repulsive self-interactions \cite{Colpi:1986ye,PhysRevD.38.2376,Croon:2018ybs,Guo:2019sns}.
 We provide a particle model realization as a proof of concept.

 \item We have developed complete and fast code that utilizes the Relaxation Method to solve the BEC system with two scalars, and is easy to generalize to multiple scalars.
 The code has been made public.\footnote{The code can be downloaded at https://github.com/vagiedd/BosonStars .} \end{itemize}